JonathanCardoza/SQL-Coffee-Menu/README.md

 sbt 1.6.2,
 Scala 2.11.12

-#Features
+# Features
-Queries to see most consumed beverages, least consumed beverages, special drink of the day
+Queries to see most consumed beverages, least consumed beverages, special drink of the day, Excellent menu

+to-do list:
+Develop a better menu, implement the use of custom queries that users can make, and add a login system

+# Getting started
+git clone